Klienshey22/klienshey22/Readme.md

 **Adex Technologies** is a small IT services firm with the following structure:

 - 1 x Windows Server (AD Domain Controller)
-- 1 x Windows 8 Client PC (Account Department)
+- 1 x Windows 8.1 Client PC (IT Department)
-- 1 x Windows 7 Client PC (Legacy Software)
+- 1 x Windows 8.1 Client PC (Sale Department)

 ---